marc-sensenich/recipes/content/docs/soups/brocolli-cheddar-soup.md

 - Add the broccoli and carrots.
 Cook over low heat for 20-25 minutes or until the broccoli and carrots are tender.
 - Add salt and pepper to taste.
 - (Optional) You can leave the soup chunky or blend about 1 cup of the soup and stir it in for a smoother soup.
 - Return to low heat and add the cheese.
-Stir in the nutmeg.
+Stir in the nutmeg and paprika.
+- Add salt and pepper to taste.

 ## Original recipe
 [The Girl Who Ate Everything](https://www.the-girl-who-ate-everything.com/panera-broccoli-cheese-soup/#recipe)